uchicago-cs/student-resource-guide/tutorials/git.rst

 Git Tutorial
 ============

-In some of your previous CS courses, you may have become familiar with using either Subversion (SVN) or Git to store a copy of your code in a remote server, and to submit your work for grading.
+In many of your CS classes, you will use a system called **Git** to manage the code you write in that class.
+In a nutshell, you can think of Git as a system to conveniently store your code in a remote server, and to keep track of changes to that code.
+Git also makes it easier for an instructor (and other course staff) to access your code.
-In the course project, you will be using Git for its intended purpose: as a version control tool that will facilitate collaboration between multiple developers.

-In a nutshell, Git is a *version control system* that maintains files in a *repository* that contains not just files, but also a record of all the changes made to those files.
+More specifically, Git is a *version control system* that maintains files in a *repository* that contains not just files, but also a record of all the changes made to those files.
 Git tracks every version of a file or directory using *commits*.
 When you have made changes to one or more